Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/java/index.md

 });
 ```

-## Config events flusing thread timeout
+## Config events flushing thread timeout

 New in version 1.10.0.
-Set events flusing thread timeout in milliseconds.
-If set to a positive long integer, events flushing tasks will timeout and trigger callbacks for those events.
+Set events flushing thread timeout in milliseconds.
+If set to a positive long integer, events flushing tasks time out and trigger callbacks for those events.

 ```java
 client.setFlushTimeout(2000L); // 2 seconds